The need to create a data driven organization has never been more important, and in more demand, than it is today.

 Build an Analytics Mindset

 While having data inspired leaders will establish the foundation for a data driven culture, an analytics mindset must spread throughout the organization to grow and sustain the culture.
-Early data leaders and teams become essential change agents helping the entire organization view challenges, processes, and goals differently.
+Early data leaders and teams must have enhanced data literacy skills to become essential change agents helping the entire organization view challenges, processes, and goals differently.

 Organizations who are committed to developing an analytics mindset across the organization can accomplish this by addressing aspects of organizational design and upskilling employees in both technical and non-technical competencies.